Betaaj Badshah: Plot

 Raja Prithviraj and his daughter, Tejeshwani live a lavish rich life.
 Raja is also a well respected, royalty and dangerous person when it comes to bad guys.
 She falls in love with Arjun Balwant Rai, son of Balwant Rai, who had kidnapped Tejeswhani as a child from his enemy Parshuram for vengeance who in turn was rescued by Raja.
 Parshuram too is a royal and a don similar to Raja and considers him his peer and rival.
 Daaga, assistant of Parshuram, however is the true villain and his son is also in love with Tejeshwani.
 Raja opposes the marriage of Tejeshwani with either Dagga's son citing his criminal background when proposed by Parshuram as peace treaty or with Arjun on account of his poverty.
-In the end, he kills himself seeing that his ego is the obstacle in his adopted daughter's life after Parshuram realizes that Tejeshwani is his own daughter and he accepts Arjun as atonement for his crime committed to Balwant Rai.
+In the end, he kills himself seeing that his ego is the obstacle in his adopted daughter's life after Parshuram realizes that Tejeshwani is his own sister and he accepts Arjun as atonement for his crime committed to Balwant Rai.